spotinst/help/src/docs/managed-instance/azure/tutorials/view-details.md

 * VM Resource Group: The resource group of the VM.
 * Description: The description you provided when the node was created.
 * Region: The region defined on the node.
 * VM Image: The image defined on the node.
-It will not be displayed when the node is defined with OS persistence.
+It is not shown when the node is defined with OS persistence.
 * Availability Zones: The Azure availability zones that are defined on the node.
 * Creation Date: The date the node was created.
 * VNet Resource Group: Resource group defined on the virtual network of the node.
 * Virtual Network: The virtual network of the primary network interface.
 * Subnet: The subnet name defined for the primary network interface.
 * Spot VM Sizes: The list of spot VM sizes defined on the node.
-* On-demand VM Sizes: The list of On-demand VM sizes defined on the node.
+* On-demand VM Sizes: The list of on-demand VM sizes defined on the node.

 ### Persisted Resources